Tips on Establishing Your Own Sales Hiring Process

 Here’s the formula he swears by:

 Monday - prospecting, setting up meetings for the following week.
-Admin tasks, and follow-ups, and meeting prior engagements
+Admin tasks, follow-ups, and meeting prior engagements

 Tuesday, Wednesday, Thursday - meetings scheduled from the previous week and follow-ups